ginschel/classis/README.md

 ```
 classist -c yourapitoken
 ```
-Congratulations ClAssist is set up on your machine!
+Congratulations classist has been set up on your machine!

 ## Changing the model
 In case you want to use another model, change the modelname variable in the #config sction in the python script that is now located in ~/local/bin/classist-files